 We all know that most readers today digest content on multiple devices; desktops, laptops, tablets and mobile phones, but mobile is the primary device that users tend to read digital publications.
 Roughly six-in-ten U.S. adults (57%) often get news from their smartphones, compared with 30% who often read from a desktop or laptop computer, according to a Pew Research Center survey.
 And when we think about the reality of our day, this makes sense – We read the morning ‘newspaper’ on our phones at the kitchen table while drinking our coffee, the article a coworker shared is usually read from our mobile phone while we take our afternoon tea break, or (if you’re a parent) we research parenting strategies while we lay in the dark beside our children as we desperately try to get them to fall asleep.

 Our phones have turned into our primary source for digital publications, so content today should of course be responsive to a mobile device, but it also needs to be designed for how that reader physically reads the content on their mobile device.
+You can read more here: Is design for multi-screens causing you a headache?
 There are some easy design considerations to make to ensure your content is easily digestible for a mobile reader.

 1.Thumb friendly design: